What Administrative Services Managers Do

 Administrative services managers typically do the following:

-- Supervise clerical and administrative personnel
+- Supervise clerical and administrative staff

 - Set goals and deadlines for their department